Extending Partial Representations of Circle Graphs: Abstract

 \section{Abstract}

-\emph{The partial representation extension problem} is a recently introduced generalization of the recognition problem.
+{\emph{The partial representation extension problem} is a recently introduced generalization of the recognition problem.
 A \emph{circle graph} is an intersection graph of chords of a circle.
 We study the partial representation extension problem for circle graphs, where the input consists of a graph $G$ and a partial representation $\calR'$ giving some pre-drawn chords that represent an induced subgraph of $G$.
-The question is whether one can extend $\calR'$ to a representation $\calR$ of the entire $G$, i.e., whether one can draw the remaining chords into a partially pre-drawn representation.

-1.5em Our main result is a polynomial-time algorithm for partial representation extension of circle graphs.
-To show this, we describe the structure of all representation a circle graph based on split decomposition.
-This can be of an independent interest.
+The question is whether one can extend $\calR'$ to a representation $\calR$ of the entire graph $G$, i.e., whether one can draw the remaining chords into a partially pre-drawn representation to obtain a representation of $G$.
+Our main result is an $\O(n^3)$ time algorithm for partial representation extension of circle graphs, where $n$ is the number of vertices.
+To show this, we describe the structure of all representations of a circle graph using split decomposition.
+This can be of independent interest.}